 Step 1: Projects for the Duration of the Unit

-Historical Fiction Literature Circles (ongoing) - Book choices should be displayed on the day you teach lesson one and kept out until the groups are chosen.
-The teacher gives a book talk on each of the choices.
-Students prioritize their choices and the teacher chooses the groups.
+Historical Fiction Literature Circles (ongoing): Book choices should be displayed on the day you teach lesson one and kept out until the groups are chosen.
+Give a book talk on each of the choices.
+Students prioritize their choices, and you choose the groups.
 See booklist for suggested books.
 For more information on teaching literature circles consult Literature Circles: Voice and Choice in the Child-Centered Classroom.

 Current Events (ongoing): Students collect newspaper and online examples of government power and abuse.
 Display these on a bulletin board.

-Inquiry Projects (ongoing) - Students will brainstorm ideas for inquiry projects.
+Inquiry Projects (ongoing): Students brainstorm ideas for inquiry projects.
 The following are some ideas for the teacher to add to the list: Amnesty International, human rights bills, civil rights laws, Anne Frank, culture and bias in the media, United Nations, etc.

 Step 2: Individual Lessons that Enrich Student Understanding of WWII